NEZNAMY/TAB/.github/wiki/frequently_asked_questions.md

 **Note:** Minecraft does not support every single UTF symbol and displays unsupported symbols as a box.
 You can try sending your symbol into chat and see if it works or not.
 If not, it's not supported by MC.

 ## #14 - Is there a way to remove all players from tablist?
-For a player to be visible in game, they must be in the tablist as well.
+In Minecraft, for a player to be visible in-game, they also need to appear in the tablist.
-Remember the NPC in tablist issue?
+Remember the issue with NPCs showing up in the tablist?
+It's the same underlying mechanic.

-If you don't mind players not appearing in the game, get a plugin that hides all players.
+If you're okay with players not being visible in the world, you can use a plugin that hides all players completely.

+Since Minecraft 1.19.3, this limitation has been lifted — it's now possible to have entities in the game without showing them in the tablist.
+However, the TAB plugin does **not** support removing all players from the tablist in any version of Minecraft.

-If you want to see them in the game, however, your only choice is to put a lot of empty lines into header, which will push all players out of the screen.
+An alternative solution using TAB is putting a lot of empty lines into header, which will push all players out of the screen.

 ## #15 - How to add images to tablist?